Scheeks-cmu/Portfolio/final_project_ScoutCheeks.md

 ## Method and Medium

-I plan to build from the data using Shorthand due to its interactive features and the ease of creating an appealing project without having worry about the technical nuances.
+I plan to build from the data using Shorthand due to its interactive features and the ease of creating an appealing project without having to worry about the technical nuances.
 I will use Flourish studio’s pre-constructed templates for the bulk of my actual graphics.
 If I decide to do a story map, I will use Tableau since I can overlap multiple data files into one project and create a multi-dimensional approach.
 Though my project deliverable will be documented digitally, the goal is to use the interactive features from these methods and mediums to invoke implementable and actionable changes to environmental injustices.